Our PSHE & RSE Curriculum

 - identifying some of the things a baby needs

-As part of our review of the curriculum for RSE we are keen to hear parents’ views on what they would want for their own children.
-Our consultation is running throughout November and copies of the questionnaire have been sent out to all families.
-Alternatively you can download a copy of the questionnaire at the bottom of this page.
-Please return this by Friday 19th November.
+As part of our review of the curriculum for RSE we consulted parents on their views on what they would want for their own children.
+Our most recent consultation ran during November 2021 and copies of the questionnaire were sent out to all families.
+The findings of our survey can be viewed Outcomes of parent consultation.